bespoyasov/refactor-like-a-superhero-talk/README.md

 Entity states and transformations are dictated by business processes and events in them.
 Working with such functions, it's easier for us to relate real-world processes and code transformations.

+Also, we get rid of all side effects in the order creation and make it so that the `createOrder` function now only returns a new order.
+Thus, we differentiate between functions that _return values_ and functions that _produce side effects_.
+This is called Command-Query Separation and it helps making code behave more expectedly and controllably.

 ### [Fix “Lying” Names](https://github.com/bespoyasov/refactor-like-a-superhero/commit/6aa493589e8287418b7debd14eb0758db5e9960c)

 When we have enough information about the business processes and the application as a whole, we can infer incorrect variable names.